Edmir-Demaj/HopeForCancer/README.md

 - The basic set up of the website was done by strictly following the steps as described in Code Institue Full Stack Frameworks module - Django walkthrough project `"I Think Therefore I Blog"`.
 As well this project was used along development for clarifying questions or problems raised during development stage.
 - Comment model was used same as in Django walkthrough project `"I Think Therefore I Blog"` for ease of building the project.
 - Some buttons shadow style was taken from [Css Scan](https://getcssscan.com/css-buttons-examples)
-- After encountering errors, snipets of codes were taken from [Django Documentation ](https://docs.djangoproject.com/en/4.2/) after reading it and finding right solution.
+- After encountering errors, snipets of codes were taken from [Django Documentation ](https://docs.djangoproject.com/en/4.2/) after reading it and finding the right solutions.

 ## Information Sources / Resources
 - Code Institutes Full Stack Framework Module, mainly the 'blog' walkthrough project.